rossigee/provider-btcpay/docs/README.md

-# Plausible Provider Documentation
+# BTCPay Server Provider Documentation

-Welcome to the documentation for the Crossplane Plausible provider.
-This provider enables you to manage Plausible Analytics resources through Kubernetes using Crossplane.
+Welcome to the documentation for the Crossplane BTCPay Server provider.
+This provider enables you to manage BTCPay Server resources through Kubernetes using Crossplane.

 ## Documentation Structure